 Good Content Can’t Save a Bad Brand

 Your graphics, headings and content, topics and keyword choices aren’t going to save a low quality brand.
-If the value proposition is poor, uncompetitive, stale, or not believable, no amount of words is going to change it.
+If the value proposition is poor, uncompetitive, stale, or not believable, it’s unlikely your content will compensate for that failing.

 Your copywriting can’t lie, because the prospect can tell if your product is relevant to them.
-Good content starts with a good value proposition and convinces the prospect of what they already know.
+Good content starts with an honest and relevant value proposition and convinces the prospect of what they already know.
 At this point, it just romances them.

 My former client Dream Homes Magazine had a fantastic brand image.
 The brand promise came through clear, that they helped wealthy homebuyers find their dream home.
 And they helped luxury home Realtors get the best online exposure possible to wealthy buyers.
 Their magazines were lavish, beautiful, and descriptive in their presentation of gorgeous luxury homes.
 Home details, locations, story telling, community connections and information are all in place for readers.
 It’s all clean and laser clear.